 How to treat sore muscles with foam rolling

 Suffering from sore muscles?
 Maybe your mobility needs some work or you’re extra prone to injury.
 Whatever the issue, foam rolling may just be the answer to your problems.
+Keep reading to discover the benefits of foam rolling.

 You may be familiar with the oddly shaped, slightly intimidating piece of equipment that is the foam roller.
 Perhaps you’ve given it a go but couldn’t see what all the fuss was about.
 Or maybe you’re a complete novice and have no idea where to begin.